Any Kuki Tribes: History

+Manipur

-When the Backward Classes Commission visited Manipur in 1953, there were concerted attempts by the Kuki groups to list language or dialect-based identities as separate categories.
-This was apparently accepted by the commission, and in the 1956 modification order, the original three categories were replaced by 29 tribes in Manipur.
-In Assam, however, the original categories were continued, and they were also inhereited by the new states formed out of Assam, such as Meghalaya, Mizoram and Nagaland.
+When the Backward Classes Commission reviewed the social classes in Manipur in 1953, there were concerted attempts by the Kuki groups to list language or dialect-based identities as separate tribal categories.
+Their demands were accepted by the commission, and in the 1956 modification order, the 'Any Kuki Tribes' and 'Any Naga Tribes' categories were replaced by 28 tribes in Manipur (making a total of 29 along with 'Any Mizo Tribes').

 A problem arose in Manipur's classification with regard to 'Thadou', which was listed as one of the 29 "tribes".
-Thadou is really a clan rather than a tribe.
-Clans are named after their founders, and the tribal custom dictates that a founder cannot usurp the legacy of his ancestors.
+According to scholars, Thadou is really a clan rather than a tribe.
+Clans are named after their founders, and the tribal custom dictates that the founder of a clan cannot usurp the legacy of his ancestors or elders.
 So, the Thadou identity is rejected by clans senior to Thadou (including Lenthang, Lunkim, Changsan, Thangeo, Doungel and others).
-The 1956 order compelled them to identify as "Thadous" in order to obtain a Scheduled Tribe certificate, which they either refused to do or did so with great distaste.
-After several representations, in 2003, 'Any Kuki Tribes' was reinserted into the ST list of Manipur in order to enable such Thadou language-speaking clans from availing the ST status.
+The 1956 order compelled them to identify as "Thadous" in order to obtain a Scheduled Tribe certificate, which they found objectionable.

+After several representations, in 2003, 'Any Kuki Tribes' was reinserted into the ST list of Manipur in order to enable such Thadou language-speaking clans from availing the ST status without having to identify as "Thadou".
 (Note: There are also objections to the language being named 'Thadou' citing the reason that it was already being spoken prior to the advent of the founder.)
 Scholar H. Kham Khan Suan opined that it would have been far better to merge 'Thadou' and 'Kuki' under one common label, 'Thadou-Kuki'.

-Thadou Inpi General Headquarters, regarded as the apex body of Thadous, has objected to the addition of 'Any Kuki Tribes' into the ST list.

-During the 2023–2025 Manipur violence, Meitei groups demanded the deleteion of 'Any Kuki Tribes' from the ST list, claiming that it allowed 'illegal immigrants' from Myanmar to settle in Manipur.
+Even though people from any tribe under the traditional Kuki umbrella could theoretically identify as 'Any Kuki Tribes', in practice, it is only the Thadou-speaking Kukis that did so.
+According to the Kuki Tribes Council, (Note: Later known as 'Any Kuki Tribes Council'.) clans such as Doungel, Khongsai, Haokip, Touthang, Baite, Chonghang, Hangmi and Lhungdim adopted the 'Any Kuki Tribes' identity.
+(Note: Not all Haokips are expected to have adopted 'Any Kuki Tribes' identity.
+According to Seilen Haokip, roughly half the Haokips regard themselves as 'Thadou' and the other half do not.)
+In the 2011 census, roughly 28,000 people identified under 'Any Kuki Tribes' compared to 216,000 people that identified as 'Thadou'.